Are You Suffering from Reoccurring Urinary Tract Infections?

 Natural ways to help recurring UTI’s:

-- Education on how post-coital hygiene, avoid tight clothing, prolonged and continuous use of bubble baths/pools/spas, and spermicides all affect the urinary bacterium.
+- Education on how post-coital hygiene, avoiding tight clothing, prolonged and continuous use of bubble baths/pools/spas, and spermicides all affect the urinary bacterium.

 - Diet: Remove all processed foods/drinks, reduce caffeine, reduce refined carbohydrates and limit natural carbohydrates for 1 month.
 I would be putting the client on a candida diet, increasing hydrating to excrete pathogens.